top of page

 3. Can I negotiate settlement on my own?

 Yes, especially for single debts under ₹5,00,000.
-Contact bank's credit/recovery department, reference financial hardship, propose lump sum payment at 50-60%.
+Contact the bank's credit/recovery department, reference financial hardship, propose a lump sum payment at 50-60%.

 4. What is the minimum settlement percentage banks accept?